NedReid/ButlerJCRWebsite/README.md

 **Step 1: Install Node.js**

 This can be done from the [Node.js](https://nodejs.org/en/) Website.
+I use node 18.12.1 but any recent version should work!
+You should also install [Git](https://git-scm.com/). (obviously!)

 **Step 2: Install frontend and backend scripts:**